johnny-pham23/ENERGY-CONSUMPTION-TIME-SERIES-FORECASTING/README.md

 # Insights
 Boxplots are used to visualize the general pattern of electricity consumption throughout the year.

+The average amount of electricy consumption is lower on the weekends (Saturday and Sunday) due to most buisnesses to be closed during these days.

 <img src="images/BoxplotEnergyCompW.jpg" width="600">

 There is a major peak in July (7) when the height of summer causes customers and businesses to cool their buildings.
 There is also a secondary peak in January (1) where winters are cold and in contrast to cooling, buildings are heated to maintain a comfortable temperature indoors.